Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 Vama Veche Beach, Romania

 This is one of those places where legends were written.
-Located close to the border with Bulgaria, one of Romania’s neighbors, the Vama Veche beach was initially the place for nature lovers and rockers to meet and enjoy the sea, good music and abuse substances of all kinds.
+Located close to the border with Bulgaria, one of Romania’s neighbors, Vama Veche beach was initially the place for nature lovers and rockers to meet and enjoy the sea, good music and abuse substances of all kinds.

 That’s where you could see nudists mixed together with people wearing leather jackets and boots, people sleeping in tents nearby and exchanging drinks with people they don’t know.